 The public is encouraged to visit the refuge year-round.
 Hunting and fishing opportunities attract many outdoor enthusiasts.
 As a significant wintering area for waterfowl, duck hunting can be excellent.
 Other refuge hunting seasons include deer, squirrel, rabbit, quail, and raccoon.
-The waterfowl sanctuary is closed to all public use November 15 - February 28.
+The waterfowl sanctuary is closed to all public use from November 15 to February 28.

 Location and Contact Information

-Bounded on the south and east by the Little Red River and characterized by Overflow Creek which winds through its middle, Bald Knob NWR is a cross section of cypress tupelo brakes, oxbow lakes, bottomland hardwoods and agricultural fields.
+Bounded on the south and east by the Little Red River and characterized by Overflow Creek which winds through its middle, Bald Knob NWR is a cross section of cypress tupelo brakes, oxbow lakes, bottomland hardwoods, and agricultural fields.
 This variety of habitats supports a tremendous array of plants and animals throughout the year.

-Publications, Brochures, Plans and more...
+Publications, Brochures, Plans, and more...